 Albert’s Schloss, 27 Peter St, Manchester M2 5QR08

 One of the finest bars in the NQ.
-It’s a regular place for a Friday Night Pint with the lads after a long week of work without your dog.
+It’s a regular place for a Friday Night Pint after a long week of work without your dog.
 It’s also a great place to take your best four-legged mate to the boozer.
 They’ll look great sat on one of their high stools or tucked away in a booth too.
 The food is brilliant and the beer is top notch.

 Cottonopolis Food & Liquor, 16 Newton St, Manchester M1 2AE